 Regular hiking boots or trail running shoes just become caked mud ice skates.
-Laurie wears bright lime green and black inov-8 bare-grip 200 with the larger lugs that offers more thickness in the sole than my Minamus shoes.
-She says (of my shoes) that if she wanted to go barefoot she would "go barefoot".
-These shoes are pricy but worth it but less expensive than a good hiking boot.
+Laurie has always worn bright lime green and black inov-8 bare-grip 200 with a it’s lugged soul.
+I remember when she bought them we felt a little extravagant.
+These shoes are worth it and much less expensive than a good hiking boot.
 The important thing is to find a shoe with a thin flexible sole that has widely spaced lugs.
 The Inov-8 shoes hose off the mud easily and dry out with no damage.
 We stand them up on a small table with a fan on them overnight ready for our next early morning jungle escape.
 There are many models of these shoes out now but just be sure the sole is thin and has some wide spaced lugs.
 Field hockey shoes (one of our guests wore those on a hike) work well too.